YadneshNikam/Basics_of_c_plus_plus/Exp5_README.md

             // default code block
     }

 Typical uses include checking if a number is odd, even, or zero; finding the largest of three numbers; and creating menu-driven programs such as day-of-the-week selectors or calculator programs.
-The `break` and `default` keywords are often used in `switch` statements to control the flow and handle default actions[1].
+The `break` and `default` keywords are often used in `switch` statements to control the flow and handle default actions.

 Conclusion:
 In this experiment, we successfully implemented C++ decision making constructs (if, if-else, else-if, and switch), enabling the program to take logical paths based on conditions.
 These control statements are essential for writing interactive, dynamic, and real-world applications.